aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 ### Web Application Demonstration

+Streamlit is an open source framework for data scientists to efficiently create interactive web-based data applications in pure Python.
+It allows for quick end-to-end deployment with minimal effort and the ability to scale out the application as needed in a secure and robust way, without getting bogged down in time-consuming front-end development.

 To run the streamlit application provided in the root of this code repository, first install the dependencies by:

 ```sh